|About Hugo Eric Louis van Lawick Jr.|

 Oscar-nominated director Brett Morgen put together Nat Geo’s archive footage on leading animal rights activist Jane Goodall to make Jane.

-The 2017 documentary aired on TV last night and delved into Goodall’s journey from leaving England to studying primates in the African wild.
-Jane also describes raising her son while working.
+The 2017 documentary delves into Goodall’s journey, from leaving England to studying primates in the African wild.
+Jane also describes her experience in raising her son while working.